hyperledger-archives/sawtooth-docs-archive/docs/1.2/app_developers_guide/address_and_namespace.md

----
-title: Address and Namespace Design
+# Address and Namespace Design
----

 Hyperledger Sawtooth stores data in a Merkle-Radix tree.
 Data is stored in leaf nodes, and each node is accessed using an addressing scheme that